 When setting up your home workstation, you should be seeking to replicate the workstation you have at the University as closely as your circumstances allow.

 The diagram summarises the ideal workstation layout for most users.

 - Where possible, the work surface should be large enough to accommodate your work equipment and at a height that allows good posture.
 Ideally, this would be a desk, if you don’t have a desk, a dining table is the next best alternative.

 - Ideally the chair should be an adjustable office chair with good back support.
 If using an alternative, the chair should enable you to take a posture as close as possible to that shown in the illustration.

 - The very top of the screen should be at eye level.
 If you are using a laptop without a separate screen, raise it on a pile of books and plug in a separate keyboard and mouse.

 How the University can help

-The initial lockdown caught many of us by surprise and you may have left the University with the minimum of equipment.
-If you’ve not been able to supplement this with peripherals from your own home, or you have specific requirements, the University may be able to provide you with the most essential office equipment.
+If you’ve not been able to supplement your equipment from the University with peripherals from your own home, or you have specific requirements, the University may be able to provide you with the most essential office equipment.
 Following completion of the questionnaire, which will inform discussions with your line manager, you can either collect equipment from your office using this process book a time slot or, follow this link to order new equipment (log-in required).
 For staff who have specialised equipment, such as a desk, relating to a reasonable adjustment, this can also be collected from the University.